Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 \subsection{Relation to the crystallographic aperiodic space group}

 In Crystallography there has long been a concept of {\em aperiodic space group\/} ($\!ASG$) that generalises the classical space group to the case of quasicrystals \cite{dWJaJa81}.
-Briefly, let us assume the quasicrystal is modelled on an irrational slice through the higher dimension lattice $\Lambda$, and denote by $\Lambda'$ the projection of $\Lambda$ to the physical space $\R^d$ of the tiling (isomorphic to $\Lambda$ as a group).
+Briefly, let us assume the quasicrystal is modelled on an irrational slice through the higher dimension lattice $\Lambda \cong \Z^k$, and denote by $\Lambda'$ the projection of $\Lambda$ to the physical space $\R^d$ of the tiling (isomorphic to $\Lambda$ as a group).
 Then the $ASG$ is the extension of the full point group $G_\pm$ (as in Section \ref{sec: rotations}, and containing reflections as well as orientation preserving symmetries) by $\Lambda'$, using the natural action of $G_\pm$ on $\Lambda'$.
 Thus it is an extension

-Here we elaborate the relation of the $ASG$ to the \asg\ $\Gamma=\ul \pi_1(\Om_{G_\pm})$ and the pro-group $\sg =\ph_1(\Om_{G_\pm})$.
+Here we elaborate the relation of the $ASG$ to the \asg\ $\Gamma=\il \pi_1(\Om_{G_\pm},T)$ and the pro-group $\sg =\ph_1(\Om_{G_\pm},T)$.

 Recall that the dynamical system $\Om_t$ with translation action by $\R^d$ has a maximal equicontinuous factor (MEF), here denoted by $\EE$, with factor map denoted $\eta\colon \Om_t\to \EE$.
-In turn this induces a homomorphism in degree 1 cohomology $\eta^*\colon H^1(\EE)\to H^1(\Om_t)$.
+In turn this induces a homomorphism in degree 1 cohomology $\eta^*\colon H^1(\EE;\Z)\to H^1(\Om_t;\Z)$.
 This homomorphism is examined in detail by Barge, Kellendonk and Schmieding \cite{BKS}.
-In particular, they prove that $\eta^*$ is injective and, in many important cases such as for {\em almost canonical projection tilings\/} (see \cite{GaHuKe13, Ju}), or when $H^1(\Om_t)$ is finitely generated, the image of $\eta^*$ is a direct summand.
+In particular, they prove that $\eta^*$ is injective and, in many important cases such as for {\em almost canonical projection tilings\/} (see \cite{GaHuKe13, Ju}), or when $H^1(\Om_t;\Z)$ is finitely generated, the image of $\eta^*$ is a direct summand.

 We now give a variant of the topological space group which, as we shall see, corresponds to the $ASG$.
-The action of $G_\pm$ naturally induces an action on the MEF $\EE$ and so we may define the Borel construction $\EE_{G_\pm}$ by $(\EE \times EG_\pm)/G_\pm$ as before.
+The action of $G_\pm$ naturally induces an action on the MEF $\EE$ (which is a $k$-torus for such projection tilings) and so we may define the Borel construction $\EE_{G_\pm}$ by $(\EE \times EG_\pm)/G_\pm$ as before.

-\begin{definition} We let $\Gamma^{\mathrm{pro}}_{\EE} \coloneqq \ph_1({\EE}_{G_\pm})$ and $\Gamma_{\EE} \coloneqq \ul\pi_1({\EE}_{G_\pm})$. \end{definition}
+\begin{definition} We let $\Gamma^{\mathrm{pro}}_{\EE} \coloneqq \ph_1({\EE}_{G_\pm})$ and $\Gamma_{\EE} \coloneqq \il\pi_1({\EE}_{G_\pm})$. \end{definition}

 Analogously to the fourth column of Proposition \ref{prop: fib diagram} we have a fibre bundle

 and the map $\eta$ induces a map between these fibrations, in particular a map $\sigma \colon \Om_{G_\pm} \to {\EE}_{G\pm}$.
 So we have a diagram of extensions